 After making his mark as one of the top recruiters in low major Division I basketball, David Beaver is wasting little time putting his stamp as one of the up-and-coming coaches in women’s basketball.

-Beaver enters his first year as head coach at Brown Mackie after a three year stint as head coach at NCAA Division II Texas A&M International, where his teams improved each year in wins and record, qualified for two conference tournaments in three seasons for the first time in school history, and led the program to the school’s first winning nonconference record and second winningest overall record at the NCAA level.
+Beaver joins the staff as the head coach at Brown Mackie after a three year stint as head coach at NCAA Division II Texas A&M International, where his teams improved each year in wins and record, qualified for two conference tournaments in three seasons for the first time in school history, and led the program to the school’s first winning nonconference record and second winningest overall record at the NCAA level.

 Prior to International, Beaver was the top assistant and recruiting coordinator at NCAA Division I Sam Houston State, where he was instrumental in helping the program ultimately go from worst to first.
 After a 1-28 campaign in their first year together, Beaver, under the tutelage of head coach Brenda Nichols, landed the school’s top two highest ranked recruiting classes in consecutive years.
 Sam Houston steadily improved each year thereafter, and those two recruiting classes won Southland Conference titles as juniors and seniors.

 Before coming to Sam Houston State, Beaver was part of teams that produced winning records in seven consecutive seasons.

 Beaver served as assistant coach and recruiting coordinator at Connors State College, where he helped the team to a 17-13 record, the school’s first region tournament appearance in three years, and landed a recruiting class that produced a staggering 58-9 record over the next two years.